ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

   REQUIRED.

 `typ` (string):
-: The type header, value "gnap-binding+jwsd".
+: The type header, value "gnap-binding-jwsd".
 REQUIRED.

 `htm` (string):
 : The HTTP Method used to make this request, as a case-sensitive ASCII string.
 Note that most public HTTP methods are in uppercase ASCII by convention.
 REQUIRED.